tedbot101/devop_cw_group_1/use-case/use-case_2.md

 ### Goal in Context

-Database manager wants to produce a report of top N populated countries in the world, continent and region
+Organization wants to produce a report of top N populated countries in the world, continent and region

 ### Scope